 Your doctor or a physiotherapist can give you exercises to help strengthen weak tummy muscles.

 Can bloating be prevented?

-Don’t overeat, and try to eat more slowly.
-Eating regularly will help to prevent digestive problems.
+Try to eat regularly and slowly.
+This will also help to prevent digestive problems.

-Smoking is very bad for your digestion.
+Smoking is bad for your digestion.
 If you smoke, try to quit now.